Just landed in Germany, or about to make the move and are wondering what lies in wait for you when you get there?

-Our article on tips for apartment search covers a whole raft of other considerations to have in mind when you commence your housing search, especially in larger cities where compromise is the word.
+Our article on tips for apartment search covers a whole raft of other considerations to have in mind when moving to Germany and considering how to approach your search for housing, especially in larger cities where compromise is the word.

 There are also financial products (loans) available specifically designed to help cover this deposit to the landlord.
 However, with no credit history in Germany, as a newcomer these unfortunately won’t be available to you.